 This is the first attempt to explore the views of a diverse range of precarious migrants on COVID-19 vaccine hesitancy and barriers and facilitators to vaccine uptake.
-Most participants (23 [72%] of 32) reported feeling hesitant about accepting a COVID-19 vaccine.
+Although views around the vaccines generally became more positive towards the end of the study (January -March 2021), most participants (23 [72%] of 32) reported feeling hesitant about accepting a COVID-19 vaccine and two (6%) stated they would definitely not accept a vaccine.
 Reasons given included concerns over vaccine content, side effects, lack of information or low perceived need, suggesting hesitancy could be easily addressed with clear, accessible and tailored information campaigns.
-Concerns were expressed that migrants may be excluded from the vaccine roll-out, and that migrants not registered with the health system had no access point for the vaccine.
-In addition, a wide variety of barriers to the vaccine were highlighted, including lack of registration with primary care services, fears over charging for the vaccine, data sharing between the health service and immigration enforcement, lack of information on alternative access points, and other issues relating to convenience.
+Concerns were expressed that migrants may be excluded from the vaccine roll-out, and that those not registered with the primary care system had no access point for the vaccines.
+In addition, a wide variety of barriers to vaccination were highlighted, including fears over charging for the vaccine, data sharing between the health service and immigration enforcement, lack of information on alternative access points, and other issues relating to convenience.
 Our data suggest that the campaign allowing undocumented migrants to get a COVID-19 vaccine without immigration checks and free of charge may need to be more effectively communicated.
 A range of strategies and solutions were proposed by respondents to increase vaccine uptake, including culturally and linguistically accessible information campaigns in a range of formats and languages, innovative, trusted and well-defined access points, more flexible entry points to primary care, and increased collaboration with charities or groups already working with affected communities.
-These findings have direct implications for policy and practice during the current roll-out in the UK, but also will be salient for other routine vaccination campaigns, as migrants are known to be an underimmunised group generally (35).
-Our findings also highlight the consequences of excluding vulnerable groups from health systems and re-emphasize the importance of universal access to healthcare and effectively engaging with communities when formulating policy responses, which become particularly pertinent in the context of public health emergencies.
+These findings have direct implications for policy and practice during the current roll-out in the UK, but also will be salient for other routine vaccination campaigns, as migrants are known to be an under-immunised group generally (Hargreaves et al.,